magma/magma/feg/gateway/services/session_proxy/README.md

 If there is not a PCRF to connect to, you can disable Gx so your session proxy doesn't try to connect to a non-existing PCRF.
 To do so go to swagger API `/feg/{network_id}/gateways/{gateway_id}` search for your Federated Gateway(using `feg network` and `feg gateway`) and modify `disableGx` under `Gx` key.

+## Testing
+- Generate mock server struct for testing by using `mockery`.
+Mockery should already be installed, but if not run `go get github.com/vektra/mockery/v2/.../`.
+  An example command looks something like this:
+  `mockery --dir=../../lte/cloud/go/protos --name=SessionProxyResponderClient --output=./services/session_proxy/relay/mocks`